Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Sound quality is frequently criticized, impacting the overall listening experience.
+Sound quality is frequently criticized, with issues affecting the listening experience noted by multiple reviewers.

 Chart Rankings